 Established agricultural companies, such as Dow and Monsanto, simply integrated biotech into their R&D programs.

 Plant and Animal GMOs

 Most of the focus on ag-biotech is on crop improvement, which, as a business, has been quite successful.
-Since the first genetically modified corn was introduced in 1994, transgenic crop staples such as wheat, soybean, tomatoes have become the norm so that now more than 90% of US-grown corn, soybeans, and cotton are bioengineered.
+Since the first genetically modified corn was introduced in 1994, transgenic crop staples such as wheat, soybean, and tomatoes have become the norm.
+Now, more than 90% of US-grown corn, soybeans, and cotton are bioengineered.
 Although lagging behind bioengineered plants, use of biotechnology for farm animal improvement is also pretty prevalent.

 Remember Dolly, the first cloned sheep?
 That was in 1996.
 Now animal cloning is common, and it's clear transgenic farm animals are on the immediate horizon based on headlines highlighting recent developments on the Federation of Animal Societies' website.
 Although genetically modified organisms (GMOs) have generated a lot of controversy in recent years, ag-biotech has become pretty well established.
 According to the 2011 International Service for the Acquisition of Agri-biotech Applications' (ISAAA) 2011 report, 160 million hectares of GMO crops were planted in 2011 with sales of over $160 billion in engineered grain.